You can acquire all the essential skills and knowledge you need for a career in operating performance technology thanks to this learning opportunity.

-Why choose Brock for Performing Arts Level 3 Foundation Diploma (equivalent to one A Level)?
+Why choose Brock for Production Arts Level 3 Diploma (A Level Equivalent)?

 At Brock we are fortunate to have a Performing Arts department with excellent facilities.